apache/carbondata/docs/quick-start-guide.md

 | spark.executor.extraJavaOptions | `-Dcarbon.properties.filepath = $SPARK_HOME/conf/carbon.properties` | A string of extra JVM options to pass to executors.
 For instance, GC settings or other logging. **NOTE**: You can enter multiple values separated by space. |

-**NOTE**: Please provide the real directory file path of 'SPARK_HOME' instead of the '$SPARK_HOME' for the above script .
+**NOTE**: Please provide the real directory file path of "SPARK_HOME" instead of the "$SPARK_HOME" for the above script and there is no space on both sides of `=` in the 'Value' column.

 7. Verify the installation.
 For example: